Geomartins007/Zomato-Capstone-Project/README.md

  1. 'Not rated' has the maximium rating counts.
  2. Maximum rating frequency occured within the Orange == [(Average and 2.5 - 3.4)]
  3. Minimium frequency occured within the blue == [(Not rated and 0)]

 - Countries with the highest rating
  1. The majority of the Zero rating comes from Indian customers.
  2. The minority of the Zero rating comes from UK customers.
  3. India has the highest average rating followed by US.
  4. The lowest average rating comes from Indonesia, UAE, and South Africa.
+ 5. The majority of the Excellent rating comes from Indian customers followed by US.
+ 6. The minority of the Excellent rating comes from Australian customers.

 - What could have resulted to the results?